 - Heart Sponge Painting – ease into painting activities with sponges and one color.

-- Holiday Fingerprint – this makes a great holiday gift from your toddler.
+- Holiday Fingerprint – this makes a great holiday gift for your toddler.

 - Let’s Paint Elmer – retell a classic picture book by painting Elmer the Elephant.